camarguinho/dekorate-challenge/README.md

 You can launch the application by running `mvn spring-boot:run` or `java -jar target/dekorate-challenge-1.0-SNAPSHOT.jar`.
 Then, open a browser to [http://localhost:8080](http://localhost:8080) and verify that the `Hello world` message is shown.
 Now you are set for starting to use Dekorate.

+Congratulations!
+Your environment is now ready to use.
 Once you have done the needed actions to enable and configure Dekorate, the OpenShift manifests are available in the `target/classes/META-INF/dekorate` directory.
 As mentioned in the different documentation resources, it is generated at every `mvn compile` launching.

 ## Bonus track (optional)
 This challenge comes with 1 bonus track where you will learn how to configure the image build strategy that OpenShift will use.
 Apart from S2I for OpenShift, Dekorate currently supports Docker and Jib as image build strategies, feel free to choose one of them to complete this part.